kalaitzi-gif/DSCI510FinalProject/README.md

 - Russia (RUS)

 5.)
 Create and save a separate, filtered dataframe containing only the aforementioned risk factors of interest and the aforementioned countries.
-This step properly narrows the scope of  analysis required for Step 3 of this project (Data Analysis, "run_analysis.py"), which will analyze these data to reflect the risk of ongoing mass killing in the Caucasus countries.